Preparing for Quality Matters Internal Course Review

 When should a course be submitted for a Quality Matters course review?

-At UWF, courses must undergo and meet essential QM standards through an internal peer review before they are eligible to be submitted for an external QM-managed review.
+At UWF, courses must undergo and meet QM standards through an internal peer review before they are eligible to be submitted for an external QM-managed review.
+Why?
+A QM-managed review costs ATC $1000.
+We want to ensure that you are as prepared as you can be to be successful in an external review.

 Quality Matters course reviews are designed for mature courses that have been taught previously and/or for courses that are fully developed online (including hybrid formats) such that reviewers can see all evaluated components.